 Improper drainage can lead to standing water in your yard, killing grass and ornamentals, while creating a breeding ground for those pesky mosquitoes.
 When that water is in close proximity to a foundation, it can also lead to leaky basements, mold and mildew buildup, and in extreme cases, damage to the concrete itself.
-French Drains (which in fact, are not French at all, but acquired the name in 1859 from their creator Henry Flagg French, of Concord Massachusetts) are designed to naturally carry water away from your yard or basement area.
+French Drains (which in fact, are not French at all, but acquired the name in 1859 from their creator Henry Flagg French, of Concord Massachusetts) are designed to naturally carry water away from trouble areas in your yard.

 Engineer Supply has a very helpful article to help you calculate the grade of your slope: Understanding Slope and How it's Measured

 Once you have dug your trench and cleared it out, you will need to line it with the drainage fabric.
 This will prevent silt and roots from clogging the perforations in your pipe.
 After the drainage fabric has been placed, fill the trench with a few inches of gravel, taking care to fill evenly and maintain your slope.
 Next, lay the pipe into the trench keeping the pipe as centered as possible.
 Fill around and over the pipe with the remaining gravel.

 Depending on the location of your drain, you may decide to re-cover the drain with turf.
 In this instance you will want to install a layer of the drainage fabric over your gravel before adding soil to prevent clogging.
 For longer trenches, your optional backfill blade accessory will come in handy.
 If your drain has been installed around a garden bed or bordering a foundation, there are some beautiful options for covering the drain with a layer of decorative gravel.

 For more information on available decorative gravel types, check out this helpful article from Bruss Landscaping: 6 Types of Decorative Stones and Gravel